Complaints Policy

 We aim to provide a complaints service that:

-It applies to complaints made by any customer, or their representative, and anyone affected by a service we provide, including services provided on our behalf by a contractor.
+This policy applies to all complaints made by any customer, or their representative, and anyone affected by a service we provide, including services provided on our behalf by a contractor.

 Policy details